 Run the Theme Designer.
 Open the Get Started Tab and select Create a New Theme.

 Select a base theme and version for your new theme.
-In this example, we select the Office 2016 Colorful SE theme and 18.2.3 version.
+In this example, we selected the Office 2019 Colorful theme v20.1.3.

-The Theme Designer clones the Office 2016 Colorful SE theme and places the copy in the specified directory.
+The Theme Designer copies the Office 2019 Colorful base theme and adds it to the specified directory.

 Set up preview

 The Theme Designer allows you to preview DevExpress and standard controls with your theme applied.

 Click Build or use F6 to build the theme.

 Select the Spreadsheet with Ribbon in the Navigation window to preview the theme.

 Enable the Inspect Element tool in the ribbon or use Ctrl+D, hold down Ctrl+Shift, and click the Ribbon header to select the element.

 Use the ribbon icon or Ctrl+E to enable the Filter Colors tool and display only the selected element’s colors.